 - Heat 2 tbsp oil in small skillet set over medium heat.
 Add shallots, prosciutto and sage for 4 to 5 minutes or until shallots soften.
 Add to bowl along with bread, soaked figs and pine nuts.
 Toss with 1/4 cup chicken broth, adding more if needed.
 Bread should be moist but not super soggy.
 Season with 1/4 tsp each salt and pepper.

 - Removing netting from lamb and reserve.
 Pat meat dry.
 Open to make pocket in the middle.
 Season lamb all over with 1/4 tsp each salt and pepper.
 Place the stuffing evenly over lamb.
 Roll into log and fit netting back over lamb.

 - Rub outside of lamb with remaining olive oil, salt and pepper.

-- Roast for 50 to 60 minutes or until the internal temperature reach 145°F for medium rare.
-Tent with foil and let rest before slicing.
+- Roast for 50 to 60 minutes or until the internal temperature reach 140°F for a rosy MEDIUM.
+Tent with foil and let rest for at least 15 minutes before slicing.
 Remove netting and slice into thick slices to serve.